Skip to content

 Three things the rest of the venue-industry internet won’t tell you about AI in 2026:

-The biggest AI win for venues is the inbox.
-Most UK venue bookers spend more time triaging unsolicited band pitches than they do programming the calendar.
+1. The biggest AI win for venues is the inbox.
+The Music Venue Trust tracks 835 grassroots venues across the UK: most run by one or two-person teams.
+Those bookers spend more time triaging unsolicited band pitches than programming the calendar.
 AI cuts that triage time by 70-80% without losing the good acts.
-It’s the unglamorous win that frees you up to do actual programming.

 AI tools handle the inbox, the listings and the workflow.
-They don’t handle the parts that actually fill your venue: finding the right local artists, knowing what acts charge in your city, building real relationships with the bookable acts in your area.
+They don’t handle the parts that actually fill your venue: finding the right local artists, knowing what acts charge in your city (MU national gig rates are a useful floor), and building real relationships with the bookable acts in your area.

 That’s where we plug in: